 The North American Society for Early Phenomenology

-The North American Society for Early Phenomenology invites abstracts for papers on phenomenological work related to intuition, creation, duration, and relativity for our annual conference.
+The North American Society for Early Phenomenology invites abstracts for papers on phenomenological work related to phenomenological encounters with pragmatism and mysticism for our annual conference.

-As always, we encourage submissions dealing with the thought of the full spectrum of early phenomenologists (including Edmund Husserl, Franz Brentano, Carl Stumpf, Theodor Lipps, Alexander Pfänder, Max Scheler, Moritz Geiger, Hedwig Conrad-Martius, Eugen Fink, Roman Ingarden, Edith Stein, Dietrich Von Hildebrand, Adolf Reinach, Maximilian Beck, Jean Hering, Henri Bergson, Emmanuel Levinas, et al.) as well as figures who were in conversation with or influenced the early phenomenological movement (Ravaisson, Kierkegaard, Nietzsche, etc).
+As always, we encourage submissions dealing with the thought of the full spectrum of early phenomenologists (including Edmund Husserl, Franz Brentano, Carl Stumpf, Theodor Lipps, Alexander Pfänder, Gerda Walther, Oscar Becker, Max Scheler, Fritz Kaufmann Moritz Geiger, Hedwig Conrad-Martius, Eugen Fink, Roman Ingarden, Edith Stein, Dietrich Von Hildebrand, Adolf Reinach, Maximilian Beck, Jean Hering, Henri Bergson, Emmanuel Levinas, et al.) as well as figures who were in conversation with or influenced the early phenomenological movement (including James, Royce, and Peirce).

 We especially encourage submissions from individuals who identify as members of groups currently underrepresented in philosophy and academia more generally.

 Abstracts should be 400-600 words and include a short bibliography.
 Abstracts must be prepared for blind review and sent to Charlene Elsby (email@example.com).

 Deadline for submissions is February 1st, 2024.

 Decisions will be sent out no later than March 1st, 2024.